librato/python-librato/README.md

 When creating your connection you may choose to provide a sanitization function This will be applied to any metric name you pass in.
-For example we provide a sanitzation function that will ensure your metrics are legal librato names.
+For example we provide a sanitization function that will ensure your metrics are legal librato names.
 This can be set as such

 ```python